MaxRandall888/particle-sim/README.md

 * Enable persistent Numba compilation with `export NUMBA_CACHE=1` (Unix) or `set NUMBA_CACHE=1` (Windows).
 * For very large systems (≥ 10⁵ bodies), consider enabling double-precision centres of mass (already supported in `array_quadtree.py`).
 * The codebase is structured to allow straightforward porting of key kernels to **CuPy**, **PyTorch**, or other GPU frameworks for further acceleration.

 ---

+## Known Issues

+* There is a minor bug in the force calculation that leads to divergence from the realistic trajectory (no current fix).

+---